nagygr/ooxml2txt/README.md

 structure doesn't conform to the format recognized by the library, etc.) then an `error` is returned.
 Although errors are not handled in the examples above, they should always be handled in real life applications.

-The public types and functions are documented and can be browsed with the `godoc` tool.

 ### Docx